edgelesssys/marblerun/docs/quickstart.md

     ```

 * Install Marblerun-Certificate in your browser
     * **Warning** Be careful when adding certificates to your browser.
-We only do this temporarly for the sake of this demo.
-Make sure you don't use your browser for other activities in the meanwhile and remove the certificate afterwards.
+We only do this temporarily for the sake of this demo.
+Make sure you don't use your browser for other activities in the meanwhile and remove the certificate afterward.
     * Chrome:
         * Go to <chrome://settings/security>
         * Go to `"Manage certificates" > "Import..."`